balaji-nordic/getting-most-out-of-conferences/content.md

   - Save on travel/accommodation while building brand.
   - The only cost is the time spent preparing the talk.
 - And remember—time spent at conferences is work time, not vacation!

 ---
+#### Example conferences

+- NDC techtown, NDC Oslo and NDC Security
+  - Great place for software and embedded folks
+- adacon
+  - Helps folks to talk on stage.
+Programming and leadership oriented.
+Focusses on diversity.
+- Oslo Business Forum
+  - Companies can become members and allow employees to view leadership talks.
+- Trondheim developer conference
+- Skaperfest Trondheim
+  - Great for showing of what you made - Software, hardware, art etc.

+---